kueche-dot/Spike-Prime-Rubiks-Cube-Solver/README.md

 ---

-### 🔹 What were your first ideas about how to solve the problem?
+### 🔹 What were our first ideas about how to solve the problem?
 Initially, we focused on designing a **compact robot** that could perform the essential functions required to manipulate and solve a Rubik’s Cube.
 Our priority was **mechanical design**, ensuring that the robot had the necessary movements to interact with the cube effectively.
 At this stage, we did not yet consider the **software aspect** in depth, as our primary concern was creating a structure capable of handling the cube efficiently.

 ---

-### 🔹 How did you design the robot?
+### 🔹 How did we design the robot?
 (Mechanical structure, motor placement, etc.)
 Our approach was based on **analyzing how humans solve a Rubik’s Cube**.
 We studied **videos** of people solving the cube and carefully observed the movements required to rotate and manipulate the sides.
 We then broke these motions down into their most fundamental components and designed our robot to **replicate them in the simplest possible way**.

 One of the biggest challenges was ensuring that the **mechanical design** remained **compact and functional** while still allowing for the necessary **cube manipulations**.
 The placement of the **motors** and **grippers** was carefully adjusted to ensure that the robot could hold and rotate the cube without requiring excessive space.